Read This First

 Prompt 5: Give 10 diverse examples of how inductive reasoning undergirds the bulk of human reasoning.

-The anchors here are Examples of Inductive Reasoning, Inductive Reasoning in a Card Game, and GEMINI.
-They show what is being tested, where the strain appears, and what changes in judgment once the example is taken seriously.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Read the section through Examples of Inductive Reasoning, Inductive Reasoning in a Card Game, and GEMINI.
+Together they show what is being tested, where the strain appears, and what changes once the example is taken seriously.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 Environmental scientists study specific instances of environmental change to make general predictions about future environmental conditions.
 Observations of increasing global temperatures and associated climate patterns lead to broader understandings and predictions about climate change.